BioBus is back in person! Sign-up for in-person programs here,

-Student Town Hall – Ask a scientist all your questions!
-Every week, join us for a live stream on our YouTube channel to explore a new topic with guest scientists who are there to answer questions from students.
-The conversation is driven by questions that students either submit beforehand or ask live in the chat.
-Everyone is welcome, and the scientists share their answers with the elementary and middle schoolers who ask most of the curious questions!
+Student Town Hall – Every week, students joined us for a live stream on our YouTube channel to explore a new topic with guest scientists who are there to answer questions from students.
+The conversations were driven by questions that students either submitted beforehand or asked live in the chat.
+The scientists shared their answers with the elementary and middle schoolers who ask most of the curious questions!
 We held the first Town Hall on March 26th, and BioBus scientists addressed what students wondered about the coronavirus.
-Since then, we’ve explored brains, plants, marine biology, DNA, climate change, and more – find them here!
-We’re also proud to hold one Student Town Hall every month entirely in Spanish.
-Ask your questions now and tune in to hear the scientists give you answers.
+Since then, we explored brains, plants, marine biology, DNA, climate change, and more – find them here!
+We were also proud to hold one Student Town Hall every month entirely in Spanish.

 Explore at Home (now called BioBus STEAM Challenges) – Try a scientific experiment with what you find around you!
-Each week, BioBus releases a new science challenge video that introduces an experiment you can do with materials you find around your home.
-BioBus scientists have created science challenges about birds, bugs, flowers, trees, growing plants, kitchen ecosystems, and your brain and senses!
-In the Spring term, we made 13 challenges that engaged students to explore scientific concepts, and we continue to make new experiments every week that you can do at home by yourself, with your family, or together as a class!
-Try an experiment and submit your results and questions to share your scientific discoveries with the BioBus community and join the Challenge Club!
+Each week, BioBus released a new science challenge video that introduces an experiment you can do with materials you find around your home.
+BioBus scientists created science challenges about birds, bugs, flowers, trees, growing plants, kitchen ecosystems, and your brain and senses!
+Try a new experiment that you can do at home by yourself, with your family, or together as a class!
+Try an experiment and submit your results and questions to share your scientific discoveries with the BioBus community!